 In the ’50s, the median inflation-adjusted household income was around $30,000 in 2020 dollars.
 Today, we make significantly more money, around $60,000 (back of the envelope math from here and here), and yet clearly many families still struggle to make ends meet.
 To me, it seems this is largely due to the certain “necessities” that simply didn’t exist in the mid-20th century.
 We have many bills they didn’t have back then; cell phones, prescription medications, internet connections, multiple cars, and much larger houses to name a just few.

 While we’ve made advances in technology that make our lives better, they’ve simultaneously made our lives more expensive.
-You simply must pay an exorbitant hospital bill in order to have a child in 2021, anything less is irresponsible.
+You simply must pay an exorbitant hospital bill to have a child in 2021, anything less is irresponsible.
 Most people can’t walk to the grocery store or work these days with suburban sprawl, so multiple cars per family is a necessity.
 There were no cell phones in the ’50s, but it’s nearly impossible to function in society without one now.

 I think this is a problem, but developers are some of the most highly-paid workers out there.
 The solution likely resides outside the domain of software specifically, seeing as people of other professions, even highly-unionized professions suffer more.